patrickf2000/patrickf2000.github.io/content/pages/conlang1.md

 Below is an explanation of each mood:

-* The neutral mood is for a simple yes/no response.
+* The neutral mood is for a simple yes/no response
 * The tentative mood is when you're not entirely sure of the answer
 * The definite mood is when you are certain of the answer
 * The firm mood is like the definite mood, but implies you have a point